 "Purpose statement" is a generic term used to encompass four types of statements: Statements of Purpose, Declarations of Purpose, Sense of Place statements and Vision Statements.
-Each of these brief statements identifies the most important features and values to be found at the subject unit or project, and indicates the Department's primary objectives in their management.
+Each of these brief statements identifies the most important features and values to be found at the park, and indicates the Department's primary objectives for its management.
 These statements come from a variety of sources, as indicated below.

 * * * * *

 1. Specially Prepared Set of Purpose Statements

 ** A set of 155 very brief Statements of Purpose, dated July 27, 1959.
 Prepared by the Resource Protection Section.
 No higher level of organizational approval is known.